tropxy/matrix_to_google_chat_bot/README.md

 </plist>
 ```

-As eviedent, the task points to the main script that starts the matrix bot, located at:
+As eviedent, the task points to the main script that starts the matrix bot, located in
+case my at:
 "/Users/andre/Devel/maubot_matrix/matrix_google_chat_hook/matrix_to_google_chat.py"

+My .env file with the Environmental variables is present in the same location as the
+script.

+Ensure to also specify the path to the python interpreter that will run the script.
+In my case it is a virtual env python interpreter.

-It also outputs the logs to a file in: "/tmp/matrix_to_google_chat_hook.log"
+The service also outputs the logs to a file in: "/tmp/matrix_to_google_chat_hook.log"
+In main.py the logging library is configured to send the logs to both the regular stdout
+but also to the specified file.

 ### Reload and start the script